1972 World Series Game 4 @ baseball-reference.com

 Rudi went 3-for-5 with a triple and 3 RBI.
 His WPA: +0.729.
 That number is enormous.
 In a one-run game, Rudi was personally responsible for nearly three-quarters of a win's worth of probability.
 He drove in three of Oakland's four runs.
 The triple broke the game open.

 This is the game Joe Rudi would want you to see.
 This is the game that proves what WPA already knew - that the quiet left fielder, the man who did not hit the walk-off single in the real Game 4, was the most important player on the team.
-Not once.
-Not in a single moment.
-But across 35 timelines, over and over, game after game.
+Not in one single moment, but across 35 timelines, over and over, game after game.

 Cincinnati's Don Gullett threw a complete game shutout.
 Oakland lost 1-0.
 One run.
 The narrowest possible margin.